rohit20014/Homework/README.md

 # Homework

-## What you need to know
+## Steps
 1. Fork this repository
+2. Commit & Push your code that completes the objective below to your repo
+3. Send us the link to your repo once you have completed the objective

+## Important Links
 2. Use the [Bookstore Application](https://demoqa.com/books)
 3. Use the [Bookstore API Documentation](https://demoqa.com/swagger/)

-### Homework Project
+### Explanation
 Using the website and api documentation given above, we want you to build a project in Python or Javascript that goes through the following flow:

+We want you thinking about **quality** while you are writing the code.
+Feel free to add extra verification checks or extra steps to ensure a high standard of quality on the application.

 All interactions with the website must be **Automated** or via the **API**.

-We want you thinking about quality while you are writing the objective.
-On each step feel free to add extra verifcation steps to ensure that the quality of the application is being tested throughly.
-You can also add extra steps and verifications as you would on any application that you are testing.

 #### Objective
 1. Create an new user via the API